The Achieving a Better Life Experience (ABLE) Act

 The federal Achieving a Better Life Experience (ABLE) Act was signed it into law by President Obama on December 19, 2014.
 The ABLE Act changes the tax code to allow for tax-advantaged savings accounts for qualified individuals with disabilities to save for certain expenses, such as education and transportation.
 If properly managed, funds in an ABLE account will not jeopardize eligibility for critical federal benefits like Social Security and Medicaid.

 Minnesota has joined a consortium with eight other states to create and operate an ABLE Act program.
-The consortium is beneficial because it allows the states to pool resources together which may cause the operate the program at a lower cost.
-The consortium is currently seeking public bids for investment services, record keeping and marketing services.
-The consortium is hoping to launch the program in the fall of 2016.
+The consortium is beneficial because it allows the states to pool resources together and potentially operate the program at a lower cost.
+The consortium hopes to launch its program before the end of 2016.

-Minnesota’s ABLE program will not be available for several months.
-However, you might need to act now to protect funds, so we would encourage you to learn about The Arc Minnesota’s Master Pooled Trust.
+If you need to act now to protect funds, we encourage you to learn about The Arc Minnesota’s Master Pooled Trust.
 Our trust may also fit your family’s needs if your situation doesn’t fit within the restrictions laid out by the ABLE Act; read this fact sheet for more on those restrictions.

 Our Master Pooled Trust can hold funds from person with a disability or funds from the person’s family and not jeopardize government benefits.
 The cost to set up our trust can be much less than a private trust, and The Arc Minnesota provides its services as trustee.